imsethuraman/Model-Car-Database-with-MySQL/README.md

 -- 04: Average Quantity Ordered and Average Price Each Analysis -- Description:This SQL query calculates the average quantity ordered and the average price each for products in the "orderdetails" table.
 -- It uses the `AVG` function twice to compute both the average quantity ordered and the average price each.
--- The results provide insights into the average product quantity and price in orders.

 SELECT AVG(quantityOrdered) AS Avg_Quantity_Ordered,
        AVG(priceEach) AS Avg_Price_Each